 Calculate your labor costs

 Once you know how much time the job will take, calculate your hourly labor cost (or direct labor cost).
-When you price your labor cost using an hourly strategy, you’ll incentivize your team to work quickly in order to complete more jobs in a day.
+When you price your labor cost using an hourly strategy, you’ll incentivize your team to work quickly to complete more jobs in a day.

 Estimating labor costs is more straightforward if you’re a solo entrepreneur.
 For example, if you set your hourly rate at $30 an hour and the job will take a full 8-hour day, you should estimate $240 in direct labor costs.